 How to Cook Corn on the Cob: We have mastered all the tips and tricks for how long to boil corn on the cob, what to add in to make the corn extra tender and delicious, and fool-proof ways to cook to perfection EVERY time.
 This Perfect Corn on the Cob is our very favorite Summer Side Dish.

-How to Cook Corn on the Cob: Everything you need to know for the PERFECT Summer Sweet Corn:
+How to Cook Corn on the Cob: Everything you need to know about boiling corn on the cob, for the PERFECT Summer Sweet Corn!

 Learning How to Cook Corn on the Cob was one of the first things my Mom taught me when I was ready to learn how to cook.
 One of the absolute best parts about Summer is sweet corn.
 The first bite instantly makes me think of time spent with family.
 There was no bigger lover of corn than my Grandpa Gall.
 My Dad says he would eat 7-8 ears of corn in one sitting without batting an eye.
 He grew up on a farm so it was in his blood.
 At our family table, my Dad will eat about 4, and always butters the corn with a slice of bread.

-Cooking Corn on the Cob should be easy, and can result in the most flavorful side dish for Summer.
+Cooking Corn on the Cob should be easy, and can result in the most flavorful side dish for Summer!
+And the best way to cook corn on the cob is to boil it.

 You can!
 We have written this recipe for how to BOIL corn on the cob, but if you prefer baking or grilling your corn, you can absolutely do that.